Brown v. Board of Education

 In 1894, the Supreme Court issued its infamous opinion in Plessy v.
 Ferguson, holding that racially segregated public facilities were constitutional so long as they were “equal.”
 Six decades later, future Supreme Court Justice Thurgood Marshall and other attorneys for the National Association for the Advancement of Colored People (NAACP) concluded that the time was right to challenge Plessy v.
 Ferguson’s “separate but equal” endorsement of racial segregation.
 Marshall and his colleagues challenged segregation laws in public schools in five separate jurisdictions.
 For each of the cases, the NAACP’s attorneys attacked segregation using a different strategy.
 They employed different legal arguments, appealed to different historical evidence, and cited different psychological studies to the courts.
 Knowing they faced an uphill battle to prevail in trial courts that would consider themselves bound by Plessy v.
 Ferguson as precedent, the NAACP’s attorneys structured their trial strategies with an eye toward getting one or more of the cases to the Supreme Court.
 As they expected, all of the plaintiffs lost at trial.
 But the NAACP’s “failures” at the trial level of those five cases formed the foundation of Marshall’s ultimate triumph.
 The Supreme Court consolidated all five cases on appeal, and the name of one of those cases—Brown v.
 Board of Education—remains one of the most significant legal decisions in U.S. history.
 In that landmark 1954 case, the Supreme Court ruled unanimously that racial segregation of children in public schools was unconstitutional.
 The trial strategies employed by Thurgood Marshall and his NAACP colleagues paved the way for a decision that continues to reverberate today.

-Two of the trial court’s three-judge panel, found that, based on the Supreme Court’s decision in Plessy v.
-Ferguson, separate but equal facilities were constitutional and ruled against the plaintiffs.
-Julius Waties Waring wrote in his dissenting opinion, “I am of the opinion that all of the legal guideposts, expert testimony, common sense and reason point unerringly to the conclusion that the system of segregation in education adopted and practiced in the state of South Carolina must go and go now.
+Notwithstanding this evidence, two of the three judges on the South Carolina trial court panel found that the Supreme Court’s decision in Plessy v.
+Ferguson was binding precedent.
+They thus held that “separate but equal” facilities were constitutional.
+Judge Julius Waties Waring dissented, stating, “I am of the opinion that all of the legal guideposts, expert testimony, common sense and reason point unerringly to the conclusion that the system of segregation in education adopted and practiced in the state of South Carolina must go and go now.
 Segregation is per se inequality.”
 Briggs v.
 Elliott, 98 F. Supp.
 529, 548 (1951).

-At the request of Thurgood Marshall, Oliver Hill, and Spottswood Robinson agreed to look for a case in Virginia to challenge segregation directly.
-Students in Farmville, Virginia, organized a strike to protest poor school conditions.
-Hill and Robinson convinced the students to drop the protest and file a lawsuit challenging the segregation law instead.
-Hill and Robinson sought a judgement stating that segregation in public schools constituted discrimination in violation of the Fourteenth Amendment.
-The trial court upheld segregation as constitutional based on testimony from the State’s expert witness challenging the NAACP’s arguments about the harmful effects of segregated education.
-The expert witness testified that blacks were intellectually inferior to whites, and, therefore, it was in everyone’s best interest to separate the races.
-The three-judge panel in Davis unanimously rejected the students’ request stating, “We have found no hurt or harm to either race.”
+Acting in his capacity as Executive Director of the NAACP Legal Defense and Educational Fund, Thurgood Marshall directed NAACP staff attorneys, Oliver Hill, and Spottswood Robinson to look for a case in Virginia to challenge segregation directly.
+Shortly after learning that African-American students in Farmville, Virginia were planning a strike to protest poor school conditions.
+Hill and Robinson traveled to the town and convinced them to instead file a lawsuit challenging the segregation law.
+The Virginia suit claimed that segregation in public schools constituted discrimination in violation of the Equal Protection Clause of the Fourteenth Amendment which prohibits states from “deny[ing] any person within [their] jurisdiction equal protection of the laws.”
+Compared to the Kansas and South Carolina courts, the judges on the Virginia court were not as sympathetic to the plaintiffs’ claims.
+The Virginia trial court unanimously upheld Farmville’s segregation, relying heavily upon testimony from the State’s expert witness challenging the NAACP’s arguments about the harmful effects of segregated education.
+That witness claimed that blacks were intellectually inferior to whites.
+He therefore argued that it was in everyone’s best interest to separate the races.
+The Virginia panel unanimously rejected the students’ request stating, “We have found no hurt or harm to either race.”
 Davis v.
 County School Board of Prince Edward County, 103 F. Supp.
 337, 340 (E.D.
 VA 1952).

-Harm Based on Inferior Education and the Fourteenth Amendment: Bulah v.
-Gebhart and Belton v.
-Gebhart, 1951, Wilmington County, Delaware
+The Delaware Cases: Harm Based on Inferior Education and the Fourteenth Amendment

 Black students in Delaware were required to endure long commutes to dilapidated schools that didn’t offer the same courses or opportunities as closer white schools.
 In two cases, NAACP attorneys, Louis Redding and Jack Greenburg, argued that segregated schools had led to inferior education for black children, which harmed them and violated the Fourteenth Amendment’s guarantee of equal protection of the laws.
 The court in Bulah ruled that black students were receiving an inferior education and must be admitted to white schools; however, they declined to strike down the principle of separate but equal from Plessy, saying that responsibility belonged to the U.S. Supreme Court.

-Denial of Due Process in the Fifth Amendment: Bolling v.
-Sharpe, 1951, Washington, D.C.
+The Washington, D.C Case: Denial of Due Process in the Fifth Amendment

 The African-American population in Washington, D.C. doubled between 1930 and 1950 resulting in serious overcrowding in the schools.
 Black schools were forced to have multiple shifts, eroding the quality of education, while some white schools remained half empty.
 James Nabrit, Jr., and George Hayes, acting on behalf of Spottswood Bolling, Jr., a 12-year-old black student who was denied admission to a white school near his home, sued the president of the D.C.
 Board of Education.
 Nabrit and Hayes argued that racial segregation was unconstitutional because it denied black children due process of law as guaranteed by the Fifth Amendment.
 The trial court dismissed the case on the basis that separate but equal remained the law of the land.